rimutaka/folding-furniture/readme.md

-# Minimalistic standing desk with detachable legs for small places
+# Standing desk with quick-detach legs for home-office

 Wouldn't it be cool if you could "fold" your home-office furniture and free the space for other activities?

 #### Demo video: https://www.youtube.com/watch?v=HdWBJu45pjg